Lowering Barriers and Building Motivation: ADHD Strategies for Daily Success

 Getting your confetti.
 So just taking a moment to externalize in one way or another that you’ve done the thing built off of that same premise.
 There is a celebration channel in the podcast discord, that exists for that reason.
 The way that I’ve been doing this recently, and I actually completely stole this from a friend because I noticed her doing it.

-And I just think it’s such a great practice is, you know, that moment where you pleasantly surprised yourself that the thing is already done, that, oh, I am more prepared than I thought I was.
+I think it’s such a great practice is, you know, that moment where you pleasantly surprised yourself that the thing is already done, that, oh, I am more prepared than I thought I was.
 Oh, I did take care of this thing.
 Oh, I did set myself up.
-Well, here.
-This friend of mine will just think herself out loud in that moment.

-Thank you past me.
-And so I will out loud to myself with nobody else around, occasionally be like, oh, thank you past Asher for doing this thing, for thinking ahead, for setting this up, for preparing in whatever way.
-And so the point here is the mechanism doesn’t necessarily matter.
+The point here is the mechanism doesn’t necessarily matter.
 But if you can find some way to sort of externalize, to notice, to build real awareness about what the different experience you’re having is based on the behavior change.

-Because when you build that awareness that that then becomes reinforcement of the positive motivation, which makes the friction of doing the thing so much less.
+Because when you build that awareness that then becomes reinforcement of the positive motivation, which makes the friction of doing the thing so much less.

 [18:51:29] Dusty: So yeah.
-Like for me, I think this is a really great like this is a really great tool to to have the big Y to like start building some of those routines and systems because like there’s, there’s that there’s that group of clients that I work with where like routine is a dirty word to them.
-Right.
-Like you always get a couple people in the door who are like, I hate routines.
+For me, I think this is a really great tool to have to start building some of those routines and systems because there’s that group of clients that I work with where routine is a dirty word to them.
+You always get a couple people in the door who are like, I hate routines.
+They’re the bane of my existence.

-They’re like, they’re like the bane of my existence.
-And like, again, I always say like, you know, there’s this concept of freedom to and freedom from.
+And again, I always say there’s this concept of freedom to and freedom from.
 And I think the reason that people hate the concept of routines is it feels like it prevents them from freedom to because it’s something they’re supposed to do.
 It is at a time when they’d rather do something else.

 So it prevents that freedom to do what you feel like doing when you’re supposed to do your routine.
-But for me, it’s the freedom from right IT routines provide freedom from the stress of disorganization or being unprepared or whatever.
-Right?
-And so if I have a routine around cleaning up my art space, I probably don’t want to do that in that moment.
+But for me, it’s the freedom from.
+Routines provide freedom from the stress of disorganization or being unprepared or whatever.
+So if I have a routine around cleaning up my art space, I probably don’t want to do that at that moment but doing it gives me the freedom from being prevented from making a beautiful painting when the inspiration hits.

-Like, I can continue to put off changing the Apple AirTag in my Cat’s collar time and time again because like, oh, the kids need something or like laundry need to get done, or like there’s this urgent work deadline.
-Like, I can always find some reason to put it off, but I have this powerful motivator to to prioritize it now.
+I think it can provide a powerful motivation to get to those things, because, again, there’s often so many things that we could be doing at any time.
+I can continue to put off changing the Apple AirTag in my cat’s collar time and time again because the kids need something or the laundry needs to get done, or there’s this urgent work deadline.
+I can always find some reason to put it off, but I have this powerful motivator to to prioritize it now.

-But cleaning the kitchen every day is hard.
-Really hard for people with ADHD.
+But cleaning the kitchen every day is hard – really hard for people with ADHD.
 So this can be as simple as setting out the materials, setting the intention for yourself.
 I’ve had several clients in different contexts, one who wanted to journal in the morning, so she set her journal out.
 So it’s there as an option.
 One who is an artist who wanted to work on a particular type of project, who set out the materials in advance.

-Agreed, Dusty.
 I think this is a good place for us to wrap for this week.
 So, listeners, until next week, I’m Ash.

 [22:20:18] Dusty: And I’m Dusty.